-insurance, where some studies, especially those covering the US market, have found stock companies more efficient than mutuals.
+- In our analysis, mutual insurers are consistently more efficient than stock insurers.
+Therefore, we cannot confirm the expense preference hypothesis.
+This result adds to the mixed evidence regarding the effect of organizational form on efficiency in insurance, where some studies, especially those covering the US market, have found stock companies more efficient than mutuals.
 However, other international comparisons have found mutuals to be more efficient than stocks.
-Further research is needed to solve this ambiguity over the relationship between organizational form and efficiency in international insurance markets.

-- We find that diversifying in different lines of business is not always better than a strategic focus on one line.
-We recommend studying scope economies on an international level in order to find out when it would be best to employ a single product strategy as opposed to providing multiple products (see, e.g., Asaftei, 2008, with an analysis of US banking). - Many small insurers exhibit increasing returns to scale, whereas most large insurers are operating under decreasing returns to scale, which indicates that merger activity might be efficiency enhancing for small insurers, but not for large insurers. - The conditional mean analysis confirms the efficiency differences found under DEA and SFA.
+Further research is needed to solve this ambiguity over the relationship between organizational form and efficiency in international insurance markets. - We find that diversifying in different lines of business is not always better than a strategic focus on one line.
+We recommend studying scope economies on an international level in order to find out when it would be best to employ a single product strategy as opposed to providing multiple products. - Many small insurers exhibit increasing returns to scale, whereas most large insurers are operating under decreasing returns to scale, which indicates that merger activity might be efficiency enhancing for small insurers, but not for large insurers. - The conditional mean confirms the efficiency differences found under DEA and SFA.
 In general, there is a positive relationship between capitalization and efficiency.
 Furthermore, the efficiency advantage for mutuals also holds when controlling for country effects and for firm characteristics such as solvency and size.
-Legal systems are not a main driver of efficiency in the insurance industry.
+Legal system are not a main driver of efficiency in the insurance industry.